What should you do if you call your preschooler for dinner and he says he’s busy playing with his imaginary friend?

-Imaginative play requires elevated thinking of children, says Dr. Lauren Starnes, vice president of early childhood education, research and development for Primrose Schools.
+Imaginative play requires elevated thinking of children, says Dr. Maria Shaheen, senior director of early childhood education for Primrose Schools.
 A simple role–playing game of “restaurant,” for example, can require a lot of thinking ahead, in-depth conversations and negotiations, goal setting and conflict resolution.
 Who’s going to be the cook?
 Who’s going to be the server?
 What should we use for food?
 What if our customer doesn’t like his pizza?

-Often, parents are surprised at the vocabulary children display during make-believe, Starnes says.
+Often, parents are surprised at the vocabulary children display during make-believe, Shaheen says.
 “When else do you hear a 3-year-old say ‘menu’?”

 It also gives children a chance to play-act emotions and appropriate responses, important to the early development of empathy.

-“When you unpack imaginative play, it’s very complex,” Starnes says.
+“When you unpack imaginative play, it’s very complex,” Shaheen says.
 “Frequently, there are elements of sadness or anger or frustration, and we see young children practice different responses to real-life scenarios.”